 How to access and use the Maze Question Bank

 We wanted to get this Question Bank out to you as quickly as possible so you can start using it right away.
 What better way to do that than a Notion database you can replicate in your workspace? 😉

 If you’re a Notion user, duplicate the Question Bank and add it to your team's Notion workspace.
 You can modify the question bank to your liking, add your own questions, and use it as part of your team's research and testing toolkit.

 You can also bookmark the page and return to it the next time you need to prepare for your research session and find the questions that fit your research goals.

-As a Maze user, you can treat the question bank as a nifty companion to help fuel your team's rapid testing.
+As a Maze user, you can treat the question bank as a nifty companion to help fuel your team's product research.
 You can find links to Maze templates and start filling in the tests with the questions you need.

 Tips for asking great research questions

 With the Question Bank, you have hundreds of questions at your disposal to run UX research.
 Asking the right questions is the most important part of getting effective results.
 Below, we’ve summarized our top tips for asking great questions—make sure to run through this checklist when planning your research: